MozillaTN/Dhirajzilla/docs/_posts/InUsesFxNightly-Salem.md

 It gives an immense pleasure to share that [Mozilla India](https://blog.mozillaindia.org/1801) have organized a campaign called
 **India Uses Firefox Nightly** especially for the developers of India to enjoy the pre-released version of Firefox.
-Mozilla Tamilnadu community is very happy to be the part of this campaign and inviting students, community members, developers, open source enthusiasts to join our "Firefox Nightly Campaign" at Salem on June 18,2017.
+Mozilla Tamilnadu community is very happy to be the part of this campaign and organised a event called "Firefox Nightly Campaign" at Salem on June 18,2017.
+These event is organized with the objective to provide platform for the students to showcase     their talent with a competitive spirit.The event was successful enough  to  attract  as  many  as  800registrations for two day fest which includes all the events.

+If you are a power-user, then as a developer you can access new seatured before they get releases in mainstream, are looking for an easy way to help Mozilla and Firefox development, you should use Nightly

 **AGENDA:**